nblakkanesser/MADS_Capstone/README.md

 ### Introduction:

-Park Pal is an interactive chatbot backed by the National Park Service API.
+Park Pal is an interactive chatbot backed by the National Park Service API. \
-Park Pal can answer questions about parks, amenities, events, fees, and more.
+Park Pal can answer questions about parks, amenities, events, fees, and more.\
-Park Pal is hosted using AWS and can be accessed using the following link:
+Park Pal is hosted using AWS and can be accessed using the following link: [Insert Linke Here]\
 Using this repo, you can also host Park Pal locally.

 ### Features: